Brunswick Surgery Counselling Service

 First Step & Assessment

-You will be referred to Sue Bentley for counselling by your GP after discussing this during you appointment with him/her.
-You are then invited to phone Sue on her confidential landline 0208 3985663 or on her mobile 07836 782812 to make an initial assessment appointment with one of the counsellors.
-This first step is for you to take.
+You will be referred to Sue Bentley for counselling by your GP after discussing this during your appointment with him/her.
+You are then invited to contact Sue on her mobile phone 07836 782812.
+Please note this first step is for you to take.
 If Sue does not answer in person, please leave her a message to return your call with your name, contact phone number and referring GP.
-Your availability to come for the assessment will be discussed and you will be informed if there is a waiting list.
-At your assessment you will be asked to talk about the problems you are experiencing and to complete an assessment questionnaire.
-A mutual decision may then be made to proceed with counselling or you or your counsellor may wish to think about it first.
-We have access to a local NHS Stress Management course to which you can also be referred by your counsellor or your GP.
+She will complete a post referral questionnaire with you on the phone, including checking your availability to come for the assessment with one of our counsellors and you will be informed if there is a waiting list.
+Other options of accessing counselling/support may be discussed with you.
+At your assessment you will be asked to talk about the problems you are experiencing and to complete an assessment tick-box questionnaire.
+A mutual decision may then be made to proceed with counselling or you or your counsellor may wish to think about it first, including other options.

 Appointment Location /Times